 - Dredge each pork piece in the flour to coat completely and pat off the excess flour.
 Then dip into the beaten egg and finally coat with the toasted panko.
 Press on the panko flakes to make sure they adhere to the pork.

-- Place the pork on the prepared baking sheet or even better if you have an oven-safe wire rack (as air goes through on the bottom so panko won't get crashed).
-Bake until the pork is no longer pink inside, about 20 minutes.
+- Place the pork on the prepared baking sheet or even better if you have an oven-safe wire rack (as air goes through on the bottom so panko won't get crushed).
+Bake at 400ºF (200ºC) until the pork is no longer pink inside, about 20 minutes.

 - Cut Tonkatsu into 1 inch pieces (so you can eat with chopsticks) by pressing the knife directly down instead of moving back and forth.
 This way the panko will not come off.
 Transfer to a plate and serve immediately.

-- To make special sesame tonkatsu sauce, grind black and white sesame seeds in a mortor and add tonkatsu sauce.
-Mix all together.
+- To make special sesame tonkatsu sauce, grind black and white sesame seeds in a mortar and pestle, add tonkatsu sauce, and mix all together.